Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 Interaction with the Document Translation client library begins with an instance of the `DocumentTranslationClient`.
 The client provides operations for:

- - Creating a translation job to translate documents in your source container(s) and write results to you target container(s)
+ - Creating a translation job to translate documents in your source container(s) and write results to you target container(s).
- - Checking the status of individual documents in the translation job and monitoring each document's progress
+ - Checking the status of individual documents in the translation job and monitoring each document's progress.
- - Enumerating all past and current translation jobs with the option to wait until the job(s) finish
+ - Enumerating all past and current translation jobs with the option to wait until the job(s) finish.
- - Identifying supported glossary and document formats
+ - Identifying supported glossary and document formats.

-### Input
+### Translation Input

+To create a translation job, pass a list of `DocumentTranslationInput` into the `create_translation_job` client method.
+Constructing a `DocumentTranslationInput` requires that you pass the SAS URLs to your source and target containers (or files) and the target language(s) for translation.

-Input to create a translation job requires that a list of `DocumentTranslationInput` be passed.
-A single source URL to documents can be translated to many different languages:
+A single source container with documents can be translated to many different languages:

 ```python
 from azure.ai.documenttranslation import DocumentTranslationInput, TranslationTarget